joaogl/LeGame-Remake/README.md

 LeGame
 ======

-This game is being developed by Joao Lourenco and Igor Machado.
+This game is being developed by Joao Lourenco.
 LeGame is a Action/Adventure kinda game.

 **Ideas**